In This Article

 Since 2016, there have been over 120 million tramadol prescriptions in the United States.
-Tramadol is considered safe to use because it has a low potential for addiction and abuse, even at prescribed doses, though addiction is still possible.
+Tramadol is considered safe to use because it has a low potential for addiction and abuse at prescribed doses, though addiction is still possible.
 The pain-relieving effects are far less than more intense opioids like codeine.

 However, Tramadol poses several potential health complications for both casual and excessive users.

 How Long Does It Take to Feel the Effects of Tramadol?

 Tramadol works on the opioid pain receptors located in your brain and throughout your central nervous system.
 It also weakly reduces the reuptake of two neurotransmitters: serotonin and norepinephrine.
 The pain relief effects start approximately an hour following a dose and peak in two to four hours.

 There are also extended relief forms of Tramadol that distribute dosages in phases over a longer period.
 This means that a single extended relief pill is present longer in your system.
 While it is active, tramadol depresses breathing and causes the pupils to constrict.

 Tramadol reduces movement in your digestive system, so food takes longer to digest.
 You may experience constipation.
 Tramadol also dilates your blood vessels, so you may experience flushing, itching, sweating, and dizziness or faintness when you get up after lying down.

 How Long Does Tramadol Stay in Your System?

 The amount of time any drug remains in the body can vary based on individualized factors.
 I.E., body composition, lifestyle, etc. The half-life of Tramadol in moderate drug use is 5 and 9 hours.

 The half-life of Tramadol is dependent on the amount taken.
 Because of this, a higher dose can lead to a severe Tramadol overdose that is difficult to reverse even with multiple doses of Narcan.